kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **images**

-JSON formatted array containing all images build during process.
+Formatted JSON array containing all built images.

-# How It Work?
+# How It Works?

 Github action is using **europe-docker.pkg.dev/kyma-project/prod/image-builder** docker image to trigger pipeline in Azure DevOps (ADO).
-It's passing parameters using REST API provided by ADO and kaniko-build-config from `main` branch of `test-infra` repository.
+It passes parameters using REST API provided by ADO and kaniko-build-config from `main` branch of `test-infra` repository.

-During the ADO pipeline execution is checking for status to be reported, if execution ended it fetches status and logs.
+During the ADO pipeline execution this action is checking for status to be reported, if execution ended it fetches status and logs.

-If execution failed, the github action is also failing.
-If the execution successed, it sets the output and success.
+If execution failed, the github action fails.
+If the execution successes, it sets the output and success.

 # Example Usage